 Most people try and go about their days being kind to others.
 But more often than not, we don’t extend that same kindness to ourselves.
-Being our own worst critic is common, but very rarely helpful.
-In fact, that constant internal criticism can really tear down self-esteem bring up negative emotions, and lead to sadness.
+Being our own worst critic is common but very rarely helpful.
+In fact, constant internal criticism can really tear down self-esteem, bring up negative emotions, and lead to sadness.

-And now think about if you’re doing anything in your daily life to be the person you want to be or if you’re working towards reaching those life goals?
-Working towards meaningful goals and living up to our core values will make us feel happier in our everyday life.
+And now, think about if you’re doing anything in your daily life to be the person you want to be or if you’re working towards reaching those life goals.
+Working towards meaningful goals and living up to our core values will make us feel happier in our everyday lives.